- We advise you to exercise normal safety precautions in Cambodia.

 Roadblocks restricting access through the city have occurred frequently.
 You should continue to monitor local media for information about protest locations, avoid these areas and follow the advice of local authorities.

 Cambodia held its national election in July 2013.
-The main opposition party has disputed the results and did not attend the opening of parliament in September 2013.
+The main opposition party has disputed the results and has not joined the parliament.
 The security situation remains uncertain and protests may occur throughout Cambodia for the current time.
 You should monitor the media for information about any protests or political rallies and follow the advice of authorities.

 Events associated with political parties may be used to mount attacks.
 Symbols and infrastructure associated with political parties, government, military or Western interests, such as embassies, public transport, oil and gas infrastructure, government buildings and premises of transnational and multinational companies are potential targets.